rooftoofwoof/ml-100/ML100CourseLog.md

 **Today's Progress** : Connected to development box from home via Cloudapps.
 Started to replicate by hand lesson1 code.
 Using man woman dataset from the webz.

 **Thoughts** : Gosh... it takes so looooooong to replicate by hand.
 Hope it's worth it.

+## Day 20 : September 15 , 2018

+**Today's Progress** : Replicated without using copy and paste the whole friggin basic process for lesson 1.
+Dug into every line of code except for learn.fit and ConvLearner.pretrained.
+Will upload replica onto GitHub.
+Dataset used is already on GitHub.
+Humans vs Zombies!

+**Thoughts** : My brain got fried somewhere trying to code up the plots for the most correct/incorrect predictions.